-The Blues' goalkeeper wants the club's supporters to give their new manager their backing while Vincent Kompany reveals he was on crutches only 48 hours before the Sunday's game
+The Blues' goalkeeper wants the club's supporters to give the new manager their backing.

-The 52-year-old was greeted with boos and chants of 'There's only one Di Matteo' when he emerged from the tunnel before Chelsea's goalless draw against the defending Premier League champions.
+The 52-year-old was greeted with boos and chants of 'There's only one Di Matteo' when he emerged from the tunnel before Chelsea's goalless draw against the defending Premier League champion.

 Cech understands the supporters' hostility towards the former Liverpool manager but asked fans to support the new boss at Stamford Bridge.